ICCB-Cologne/spice/README.md

 - Output PNGs are saved to `plot_dir/{name}/` (see `directories.plot_dir` in config; defaults to `plots/`).
 - `--plot-unit-size` switches per-sample plots to unit-size segments.

 For interactive exploration, see `notebooks/plotting.ipynb`.
-It shows:

 ### Run specific pipeline steps (Advanced)